nerdyrasa/frontend-nanodegree-feedreader/checklist.md

 # Project Checklist

 - [x] 1.
 Take the JavaScript Testing course
-- [x] 2- .Dwnload the required project assets.
+- [x] 2  Download the required project assets.
 - [x] 3.
 Review the functionality of the application within your browser.
 - [x] 4.
 Explore the application's HTML (./index.html), CSS (./css/style.css) and JavaScript (./js/app.js) to gain an understanding of how it works.
 - [x] 5.
 Explore the Jasmine spec file in ./jasmine/spec/feedreader.js and review the Jasmine documentation.